cps-software/med-insight/mock/README.md

    -d mcr.microsoft.com/mssql/server:2019-latest
    ```

-   - Replace YourStrong!Passw0rd with a secure password that meets SQL Server password complexity rules.
+   - Replace **_YourStrong!Passw0rd_** with a secure password that meets SQL Server password complexity rules.

-   - `-p 1433:1433` maps port 1433 from the container to your Mac, allowing you to connect.
+   - The parameter `-p 1433:1433` maps port 1433 from the container to your Mac, allowing you to connect.

    - The `-d` flag runs the container in the background.